geeknik/ai-tab-grouper/PRIVACY.md

 AI Tab Grouper operates entirely within your browser and does not collect, transmit, or store any personal information on external servers.
 The extension processes the following data locally on your device:

 1. Tab URLs and titles: Used for grouping related tabs
-2. TF-IDF model data: Stored locally to maintain grouping intelligence across browser sessions
+2. TF-IDF, BM25, and Keyphrase Extraction model data: Stored locally to maintain grouping intelligence across browser sessions

 This information is used solely for the purpose of grouping your tabs and is never transmitted off your device.